koor-tech/handbook.koor.tech/docs/handbook/company/legal-general-business.md

 - If you paid business expenses with the company's pre-paid card, please submit your receipts through Expensify.
 - Very importantly, please name the report with the wording such as " Receipts Submission Only".
 For example, "October 2020 Expenses\_ Receipts Submission Only".
 Including this specific wording will be very helpful for Accounting to differentiate the expense reports that do not require reimbursements versus the ones that they do.

-### Business Expenses paid by Koor Technologies, Inc.'s Brex Card
+### Business Expenses paid by Koor Technologies, Inc.'s Credit Card Provider Card

-- If you paid business expenses with the company's Brex card, please forward the receipts directly to `receipts@brex.com` or upload your receipts directly to [Brex](https://www.brex.com/), also make sure you add a memo with a brief description of the expense.
+- If you paid business expenses with the company's Credit Card Provider card, please forward the receipts directly to `receipts@brex.com` or upload your receipts directly to Credit Card Provider, also make sure you add a memo with a brief description of the expense.
-- ALL business expenses require a receipt submitted to Brex
+- ALL business expenses require a receipt submitted to Credit Card Provider
 - All transactions require a memo
 - Make sure to submit an itemized receipt, not the credit card payment
 - For business meals or client meetings, please list the business purpose and the names of all the participant in the receipt